CVRL/livdet-iris-2025/README.md

 ### Test Machines Specifications ###

+We will use GPU machines to evaluate submissions as specified below.
+The machines will have standard software packages available (such as Pytorch, Keras, OpenCV, etc.) and we will make an effort to install specific versions of these packages as specified by the participants.

 Machine used in **Task 1** evaluations:

 > CPU: Intel Core i7-10700K 8-Core 3.80 GHz <br>